epics-extensions/c2dataviewer/README.md

 * Utilize time stamp to determine trigger position [Done]

-* Handle trigger with ai/ao, and select trigger level
+* Handle trigger with ai/ao, and select trigger level [Done]

+* Handle trigger for the same rising edge
+Once the trigger event is processed, the current implementation will generate another trigger even the trigger signal is on the sme rising edge.

+* User selectable trigger edge (rising, falling, or both)

+* Support post trigger

+Need to clarify the requirements

+* Support hold trigger

+Need to clarify the requirements, how this work together with different EPICS record types.

+* Use trigger (different) field embedded within same EPICS7 record

 * Support waveform plotting driven by IOC